 the 2019 Storm Drain Art PROJECT

-The City of Richmond Department of Public Utilities is conducting its fourth annual Storm Drain Art Project in March and April 2019.
+The City of Richmond Department of Public Utilities is conducting its fourth annual Storm Drain Art Project in Spring 2019.
 Local artists 18 and older were invited to submit storm drain designs following the theme "No Pollution = Cleaner Water Faster."
 The theme promotes the goals of the City of Richmond’s RVA Clean Water Plan, which is a 5-year roadmap of how to reduce pollutant discharges into the James River, starting with wastewater, stormwater and the combined sewer system.
 City of Richmond staff choose six finalists to paint their art on storm drains in Richmond's Scott’s Addition district.
 Each of the six selected artists will be compensated $400 for installing their art.

 Creativity FOR a Cause